 This designation encourages compatible mixed use development and a general land use pattern that includes a variety of housing types, retail, service, employment, civic and compatible industrial uses, as well as public and open spaces and linkages to public transit in a walkable environment.
+Appropriate public services and facilities that are consistent with the goals and strategies of this Plan should be permitted to ensure sufficient provision of services.
 This category is intended to allow for growth to occur within the Urban Growth Boundary by allowing urban mixed uses and affordable housing in the Urban/Suburban Area while preserving and protecting the Rural Area for future generations.
 Densities of four or more dwellings per acre should be allowed.
 Urban agriculture should also be permitted.